 fit the scenes that I read in the book perfectly.

-By choosing the songs before filming, it helped me compose the photographs in my head.
+Choosing the songs before filming, it helped me compose the photographs in my head.
 No matter what I am creating, I must always listen to music.
 It is so important that if I listen to the wrong song, it could throw my entire creative process off.
 Kari Lokke argues that

 “The Bloody Chamber is a contemporary transformation of that quintessentially grotesque motif, the dance of death and the maiden, a modern, feminist transformation in which for once the maiden is victorious over death itself.
 In fact, it is the interpenetration of death with such richly positive facets of life – wealth, beauty, youth, and sexuality – that gives the symbolism of this novella its grotesque and uncanny power” (9-10).